The Blue Card in Italy (Carta Blu) allows highly specialized workers to work in Italy on an employment contract.

-The main objectives of the Blue Card’s introduction are to increase the numbers of third-country highly skilled workers immigrating to the EU and simplify admission procedures for third-country highly skilled workers.
+The Blue Card in Italy has been introduced with the objective to increase the numbers of third-country highly skilled workers immigrating to the EU and simplify admission procedures for third-country highly skilled workers.

 Requirements for Blue Card in Italy: